dodona-edu/dodona-edu.github.io/en/news/2020-06-03-3.7-release-notes/README.md

 <NewsHeader :title="$frontmatter.title" :date="$frontmatter.date" lang="en" />

-> Dodona 3.7 introduces a new way the evaluate you student's solutions in a structured way.
+> Dodona 3.7 introduces a new way to evaluate your student's solutions in a structured way.

 ## Evaluating a series